-The screw pine, or Pandanus, is a tropical plant with over 600 species that is native to the forests of Madagascar, Southern Asia and Southwestern islands in the Pacific Ocean.
-This tropical plant is hardy in the USDA growing zones 10 and 11, where it reaches up to 25 feet in height, but is commonly grown as a container plant in other regions.
+The screw pine, or Pandanus, is a tropical plant with over 600 species that are native to the forests of Madagascar, Southern Asia, and Southwestern islands in the Pacific Ocean.
+This tropical plant is hardy in the USDA growing zones 10 and 11, where it reaches up to 25 feet (7.5 m.) in height, but is commonly grown as a container plant in other regions.
 Keep reading for information on growing screw pine plants indoors.

 How to Grow a Screw Pine